x4d3/maestrano-dotnet/README.md

       Enable/Disable single sign-on.
 When troubleshooting authentication issues you might want to disable SSO temporarily

+      => sloEnabled
+      Enable/Disable single logout.
+When troubleshooting authentication issues you might want to disable SLO temporarily.
+      If set to false then Maestrano.SSO.Session#IsValid - which should be used in a controller action filter to check user session - always return true

       => idm
       By default we consider that the domain managing user identification is the same as your application host (see above config.app.host parameter)